FIQTOR/FIQTOR/README.md

 <a href="https://fiqtor.xyz"><img alt="Website" src="https://img.shields.io/badge/Portfolio_Website-fiqtor.xyz-white?style=flat&logo=email"></a>

-Hello there, my name is Taufiiqul Hakim, I'M from Indonesia/Jawa Barat/Bekasi, I am a website developer, with the skills I have I can create applications that are responsive and have good quality.
+Hello there, my name is Taufiiqul Hakim, I am from Indonesia/Jawa Barat/Bekasi, I am a website developer, with the skills I have I can create applications that are responsive and have good quality.

 ### Language